The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

 \subsection{National citation preference}

-We fix a year $y$ and take all publications with at least one affiliation in a source country (citing country) over the next $y+5$ years.
-We then find all of the publications they cite in year $y$, giving each of these cited publications a country-specific citation total over the 5-year window ($c_5$), allowing us to rank all publications with at least one citation from the citing country ($c_y>=1$).
-Next, we focus on a specific country (the cited country) and use the Area Under the receiver-operator Curve (AUC) as a measure of the extent to which the cited country's publications are randomly distributed throughout the citing country's ranking.
+We fix a year $y$ and a source country (citing country) $s$ and identify all publications with at least one affiliation in the source country over the next $5$ years ($y$ to $y+5$).
+We then find all publications worldwide published in year $y$ that also received citations from the source country's 5-year publications.
+This process generates country-specific citation frequencies ($c_{s,5}$) over the five-year observation window, enabling us to establish a hierarchical ranking of $n_{s,y}$ publications that have garnered at least one citation from the source country ($c_{s,5}>=1$).
+This forms the baseline sample, comprising a citation distribution $p(c_5|s,y)$ specific to the source country $s$ and year $y$, with a sample size of $n_{s,y}$.
+Next, we narrow our analytical focus to a designated target country (cited country) $t$ , identifying a subset of $n_{s,t,y}$ publications within our sample $n_{s,y}$.
+These publications, represented by the distribution $p(c_5|s,t,y)$, must satisfy two criteria: they have received citations from the source country $s$ and maintain at least one institutional affiliation within the target country $t$.

+The national citation preference, $P_{s,t,y}$, from the source country $s$ to the target country $t$ in year $y$ is found using the Area Under the receiver-operator Curve (AUC) as a measure of the extent to which the target country's publications are randomly distributed throughout the source country's ranking.
+Specifically, the national preference is found as:

+where $c_{y,5}^{(i)}$ is the $i$-th sample from $p(c_5|s,t,y)$, $c_{y,5}^{(j)}$ is the $j$-th sample from $p(c_5|s,y)$, and $\mathbb{I}$ is the indicator function, which is 1 if $c_{y,5}^{(i)} > c_{y,5}^{(j)}$ and 0 otherwise.
 The AUC is a measure of the probability (between 0 and 1) that a randomly chosen publication from the cited country is ranked higher than a randomly chosen publication from any other country; a value of 1 reflects the cited country's publications are over-expressed towards the top of the ranking, 0 occurs when the cited country's publications are under-expressed towards the bottom of the ranking, and 0.5 denotes a random distribution throughout the ranking.

 We can further quantify the statistical significance of the over/under-representation of a specific country in the citation counts due to the equivalence of the AUC and Mann-Whitney U statistic (a.k.a. the Wilcox rank sum statistic).
 Specifically, we follow DeLong et al. to compare the observed AUC to 0.5\cite{DeLong1988areaauc} using the algorithm's fast implementation \cite{Sun2014fastauc}.